ayden-boyko/Full_stack_rideshare/README.md

 ## Key Features ✨

-- **Pairing System**: A robust pairing system that matches riders with drivers based on proximity and availability, ensuring timely and efficient rides.
+- **Pairing System**: A robust pairing system that matches riders with drivers, drivers can choose riders if there is a speific person they enjoy transporting.
 - **Review & Comment System**: After completing a ride, users can leave ratings and feedback, creating a system of trust and accountability between riders and drivers.
 - **Real-Time Chat**: Leveraging **Socket.IO**, users can chat with each other in real-time, discussing ride details, route preferences, or even last-minute changes — ensuring the communication stays smooth and responsive.
 - **User Accounts & Authentication**: Users can sign up, log in, and manage their profiles securely with **JWT** authentication, making sure only authorized users have access to the app's core features.